 My favourite Estonian entry was their 2003 time travel smash "Eighties Coming Back" by Ruffus.
-Watch that video and suddenly you're there - not in the 80's, but in your living room in 2003 knocking back supermarket gin and own brand frazzles with people round that you've since blocked on twitter.
-In that clip they've even capped Wogan sounding a bit pissed blithering on about accordions and incorrectly predicting that "Baltic block voting" would work in Estonia's favour.
+Watch that video and suddenly you're there - not in the 80's, but in your living room in 2003 knocking back liquorsave gin and own brand frazzles with people round that you've since blocked on twitter.
+In this version you can even hear Wogan sounding a bit pissed blithering on about accordions and incorrectly predicting that "Baltic block voting" would work in Estonia's favour.
 The daft racist - it came 21st.

 There was a time when the Estonians would enter "five girls in the playground pretending to be the Spice Girls" dross like this, but these days Estonia have an upsetting selection process that every year takes a ton of interesting and unusual indie stuff and slowly knocks out all the quirks until you're left with something pointlessly bland and generic.
 Back in 2013 for example they could have sent unpleasant multicoloured unitard punk band "Winny Pugh", but instead opted for this toilet break ballad that can't even be bothered to deliver the key change it barely builds up for.
 What an absolute bunch of clowns.

 This year we almost had this man screeching what I think are the words “Bruce Lee” down the camera while a man behind him waves a mask about in an almost certainly racist way.
 We probably dodged a bullet there, but it was a shame not to see this woman have wings attached to her in the middle eight that the dancers didn’t snap while attaching them, we’ll cry no tears over losing this aggressively transphobic Covid-19 denial rock song called Alabama Watchdog, and as for this Tanja, we may have to agree to disagree - because your mum and her mate from work look like they’re having a much better night than you to be honest.